De Leon Springs State Park

 ADA Lift Not In Service

 Effective July 21, 2021: The ADA lift into the spring at De Leon Springs State Park is not currently in service.
 This notice will be removed as soon as the lift is operational again.

 Welcome to De Leon Springs State Park

-Offering visitors a Florida experience that blends its recreational swimming area with its fascinating history.
+Visitors enjoy a Florida experience that includes a recreational swimming area and a fascinating history.

 Once called Acuera, or “Healing Waters,” by Mayaca Indians who inhabited the area, De Leon Springs is a place to cool off in clear waters, roam trails through a lush subtropical forest that features a massive old-growth bald cypress tree, and immerse oneself in a rich history.
 The spring run was once used to turn a sugar cane mill followed by a grist mill to turn corn into flour during the Civil War.